MicrosoftDocs/executable-docs/README.md

 1. **Command Execution Limitations**
    - **Supported:**
-     - Any command that can run in a BASH terminal (e.g. azurecli, azure-cli-interactive, azurecli-interactive, terraform commands)
+     - Any command that can run in a BASH terminal (e.g. azurecli, azure-cli-interactive, azurecli-interactive commands)

    - **Not supported:**
      - PowerShell scripts